-GCPS mitigates tracking by:
+GCPS mitigates tracking at the secondary level by:

-- Heterogeneous groupings in elementary school - Allowing parents to modify student placement in middle school, for both singular classes (the student takes advanced math, but general ELA) and full schedules (student is initially placed in general classes, but they want to be moved into all advanced classes). - Not having caps, quotas, prerequisites, GPA criteria, test score requirements, or any other filter to any high school courses, including CTE.
-All students can enroll in any high school course provided there is room in their schedule. - It is important to note that counselors and administrators attempt to guide students into the most appropriate coursework, but in the end it is the student and parents' choice of the level of courses the student actually takes.
+- Allowing parents to modify student placement in middle school, for both singular classes (student takes advanced math, but general ELA) and full schedules (student is initially placed in general classes, but they want to be moved into all advanced classes). - Analyzing universal screener data at the beginning, middle, and end of year and/or semester for math/ELA to inform instruction and provide appropriate student opportunities to ensure students can access instructional opportunities at the most rigorous academic level. - Monitoring student progress throughout the year by GCPS counselors and adjusting schedules as necessary. - Ensuring all high school students in GCPS have open access to all courses, as long as the necessary prerequisite courses are met.
+GCPS does not have caps, quotas, GPA criteria, test score requirements, or any other filter to any high school courses, including CTE.
+All students can enroll in any high school course provided there is room in their schedule.
+Students are provided access to the support they will need to be successful in the most rigorous classes possible.